felixhageloh/uebersicht/README.md

 would render as **Hello World!**.
 Usually, your `output` will be something more complicated, for example a JSON string, so you will have to parse it first.

-The default implementation of render just returns `output`
+The default implementation of render just returns `output`.

 ### update (output, domEl)

 A **function** implementing update behavior of this widget.
 If specified, `render` will be called once when the widget is first initialized.
 Afterwards, update will be called for every refresh cycle.
 If no update method is provided, `render` will be called instead.

-Since, `render` will simply replace the inner HTML of a widget every time, you can use render to do a partial update of your widgets, kick off animations etc. For example, if the output of your command returns a percentage, you could do something like:
+Since `render` will simply replace the inner HTML of a widget every time, you can use render to do a partial update of your widgets, kick off animations etc. For example, if the output of your command returns a percentage, you could do something like:

     # we don't care about output here
     render: (_) -> """